MAIF/daikoku/manual/src/main/paradox/tenantusage/1-otoroshi.md

 ## Add a new Otoroshi

 Click on the `Create` button.
 A Otoroshi instance is a really simple to create.
-Just fill the otoroshi url (URL to api, not client ;)), the host and credentials.
+Just fill the otoroshi url (otoroshi-api URL, not client 😉), the host and credentials.

 ## Update an existing instance

-To update an Otoroshi instances, just click the `pen` button.
-You can modify the otoroshi url (URL to api, not client ;)), the host or credentials.
+To update an Otoroshi instance, just click the `update` button (Pen icon).
+You can modify the otoroshi url, the host or credentials.

 ## Remove an existing instance

-To delete an Otoroshi instances, just click the `trash` button and confirm the command
+To delete an Otoroshi instances, just click the `delete` button (trash icon) and confirm the command.